 800K collisions is quite a lot of collisions to have to detect in a frame… In fact, that’s 900 objects all detecting collisions between each other before you begin to notice the difference.

-Canvas when I’m making precise and controllable changes to objects, like during game development and custom charts / graphs.
+I prefer the Canvas when I’m making precise and controllable changes to objects, like during game development and custom charts / graphs.
 The canvas object gives you pixel-specific control and you get to choose which object properties you want to maintain.

 You can also simplify or complicate collision detection to suit the accuracy you need.
 Whereas, with Shapes on a